libremap/couchmap-example/README.md

     * **fine**: if the number of markers in the current viewport is small enough, then all of these markers are transferred from the CouchDB.
 * **Backbone** models and collections: you don't need to mess around with the details.
 The collections even receive live updates from the CouchDB (bow to CouchDB's changes feed)!
 * **Backbone** views for **Leaflet** to actually display the markers with a nice and mobile-friendly HTML5 interface.

+### Structure
+CouchMap is split into modules that reside in separate repositories.
+Each repository is an ```npm``` module that can be ```require```'d (for example with [browserify](http://browserify.org/) on the client side):
+* [couchmap-common](https://github.com/libremap/couchmap-common): code for CouchDB and code that is shared between the CouchDB and the client side.
+* [couchmap-backbone](https://github.com/libremap/couchmap-backbone): backbone models/collections for retrieving the data on the client.
+* [couchmap-leaflet](https://github.com/libremap/couchmap-leaflet): backbone views for displaying the models/collections with leaflet.

 ## Setup
 ### Requirements